Critical Analysis of Rocket Launch Systems, and Predictions for Spaceplanes, Spaceships, and Spacecraft

 In terms of its more powerful engine, the BE-4, which is still being developed and is marred in chaos, Wikipedia summarizes it best:

 … [B]y August 2021 it had become clear, and publicly so, that the engine program is in trouble, and qualification testing was still not yet complete.
 The first flight test of the new engine is now expected no earlier than 2022 on the Vulcan rocket, and much later on Blue's own New Glenn.
 The engine is running four years behind schedule, and Blue has experienced a variety of problems, both technical and managerial.
-Flight engines will not be delivered to ULA before late 2021, and perhaps not until early 2022.
+Flight engines will not be delivered to before late 2021, and perhaps not until early 2022.
 Moreover, the business relationship with ULA has deteriorated, in part because Blue tried to renegotiate for a higher price for the BE-4 engines in 2017 than had been agreed to in 2014.

 The ULA mentioned above is a 2006 joint venture between Lockheed Martin Space and Boeing Defense, Space & Security.
 They have no crewed flight plans for Lunar or deep space missions.